drivet/website/content/design-notes.md

 This site consists of standalone pages, like this one, and a [blog][3] which publishes random thoughts on a semi-regular basis.
-I have hope of incorportaing a simple wiki as well, but until that happens, I run a [separate one][6].
+I have hope of incorporating a simple wiki as well, but until that happens, I run a [separate one][6].
+Before I started blogging, I also used to write random, ad-hoc essays and pages, which I've [indexed][7] elsewhere on my site if you're interested.

 [1]: https://github.com/drivet/yawt
 [2]: https://github.com/DandyDev/pelican-bootstrap3